Karnali Province women's football team

 Karnali Province women's football team, (formerly known as Province No. 6 women's football team) and also known as Team Karnali is a Nepali provincial women's football team, based in the Karnali Province of Nepal.
 The team plays association football in the National Women's League Nepal, which is the top tier professional women's football competition in Nepal.

-Recently different NGO and INGO come up together to lift the quality and women players after its poor status in recently conclude National Games.